RADIOCARBON DENDROCHRONOLOGY, ISOTOPE DENDROCLIMATOLOGY AND CONSERVATION OF MONUMENTAL ANGIOSPERM TREES OF THE WORLD

 Objective 2.4.
 Dissemination of results.

-Action 2.4.1.
-The writing or publishing of 3-5 scientific articles in ISI indexed journals.
+Activity 2.4.1.
+Publishing or submitting for publication a number of 3-5 articles in ISI journals.

 3. A. Pătruţ, R.T.
 Pătruţ, L. Rakosy, W. Oliver, I.A.
 Raţiu, D.A.
 Lowy, G. Shiimbi, S. Woodborne, K.F. von Reden, Radiocarbon Investigation of the Historic African Baobabs of Omusati, Namibia, Forests, 2022, 13, 1899. (doi.org/10.3390/f13111899).